isp-tutor-project/brm_templates/README.md

 3. do a pull on hypatia

 eventually, this will be simplified to running an `npm deploy` script, but I want to make sure everything is working properly before we hang ourselves with this nice bit of rope someone gave us...

+## scripts
+the scripts are only necessary for regenerating templates from the main website, and are not required

+they require python3 and pipenv. whose installation is beyond the scope of this readme, primarily as instructions for those vary with operating system

+if you have those installed you can install the python dependencies via pipenv install

+in order to run scripts, you will need to first type `pipenv shell`, afterwards, your terminal prompt with be preceeded by `(brm_templates)`

+typing `python scripts/create_templates.py`  will scrape all of the index.html files in your isptutor_brmstudent directory and clobber all of the various templates/brm/**/*.njk files.
+Unless changes have been made to the brm website or the scripts themselves, the newly generated templates should be identical (won't show up as having changed in git.)